sunny9577/proxy-scraper/README.md

 ## Running the bot

 ### 1 - Update the Selenium webserver and install dependencies
-Open a terminal andmake sure you are in the project directory:
+Open a terminal and make sure you are in the project directory:

 	cd proxy-scraper